vishvAsa/notes/materials/wood/plywood.md

   - Green Club Plus 700  (GP).
 25mm for doors: 2020 price online: 8634 + taxes.
 - E1 standards
   - use GreenPly Green (gold) brand blockboard/ plywood

+## Birch plywood
+- Birch plywood does not have jagged edges and knots
+- Grows fast in baltic countries